Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Final verdict: Ally wins

-However, Chime is still a top option — especially if you need a second-chance account, want to improve your credit score or need a way to make cash deposits.
-The Chime checking account skips the ChexSystems review, and Chime’s Credit-Builder Card is available to Chime checking holders with $200 in monthly direct deposits.
+However, Chime is still a top option — especially if you need a second-chance account, or want to improve your credit score.
+The Chime checking account skips the ChexSystems review, and Chime’s Credit-Builder Card is available to Chime checking holders.
 The secured card has zero interest charges, no monthly fees and no hard credit check.

 But with either option, you won’t get access to physical branches.